 In order to fulfill its obligations under Section 504 and the ADA, Williamson County Schools recognizes a responsibility to avoid discrimination in policies and practices regarding its personnel and students.
 No discrimination against any person on the basis of a disability will knowingly be permitted in any of the programs or practices in the school system.

-The school district has specific responsibilities under both acts, which include the responsibility to evaluate and determine if the child is eligible under Section 504/ADA, and to then afford access to appropriate educational accommodations.
+The school district has specific responsibilities under both acts, which include the responsibility to evaluate and determine if the child is eligible under Section 504 and/or ADA, and to then afford access to appropriate educational accommodations.

 RIGHTS OF CHILDREN WITH DISABILITIES AND PARENT RESPONSIBILITIES

-Parents may access information about child advocacy groups and information on how to contact the state department of education for information on student rights and services from the following agencies:
+Parents may access information about child advocacy groups and information on how to contact the Tennessee Department of Education for information on student rights and services from the following agencies:

 CHILD ADVOCACY GROUPS CONTACT INFORMATION